 You’ll become confident in describing and understanding networking concepts and Hands-on labs and Cisco® Packet Tracer simulation-based learning activities help students develop critical thinking and complex problem solving skills.

 There are four CCNA modules and you'll complete a Cisco CCNA module per semester:

 Make the most of multimedia learning tools, including Cisco® Packet Tracer simulation-based learning activities, videos, games, and quizzes while you improve skills in critical thinking, problem solving, collaboration, and the practical application.

 Studying from anywhere in the world, you’ll be given remote access to the curriculum and our online network laboratory, NETLAB.
 We’ll support you through the Cisco NetSpace® learning environment and Cisco Webex.

-Because our course is on demand you’ll be able to start any time from September to July.
+Because our course is on demand you’ll be able to start any time of the year.

 Anyone who is preparing for the CCENT and CCNA certification exams, networking related degree programs, and entry-level careers.

-Our course is 'on demand' so you’ll be able to start any time from September to July.
+Our course is 'on demand' so you’ll be able to start any time of the year.